ihmeuw/person_linkage_case_study/README.md

 # Person linkage case study

-This directory contains a case study emulating Census Bureau person linkage methods, primarily based on public descriptions of the Person Identification Validation System.
+This repository contains a case study emulating Census Bureau person linkage methods, primarily based on public descriptions of the Person Identification Validation System.
 For more details, see the notebook files themselves.